 Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria in some patients.

-Conditions which augment systemic absorption include the application of the more potent steroids, use over large surface areas, prolonged use, the addition of occlusive dressings and dosage form.
+Conditions which augment systemic absorption include the application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings.

-Therefore patients receiving a large dose of a potent topical steroid applied to a large surface area or under an occlusive dressing should be evaluated periodically for evidence of HPA axis suppression by using the urinary free cortisol and ACTH stimulation tests.
+Therefore, patients receiving a large dose of a potent topical steroid applied to a large surface area or under an occlusive dressing should be evaluated periodically for evidence of HPA axis suppression by using the urinary free cortisol and ACTH stimulation tests.
 If HPA axis suppression is noted, an attempt should be made to withdraw the drug, to reduce the frequency of application, or to substitute a less potent steroid.

 Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
 Infrequently, signs and symptoms of steroid withdrawal may occur, requiring supplemental systemic corticosteroids.

-Children may absorb proportionally large amounts of topical corticosteroids and thus be more susceptible to systemic toxicity.
-(See PRECAUTIONS-Pediatric Use.)
+Children may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (see PRECAUTIONS-Pediatric Use).

-This preparation is not for ophthalmic use.
-Severe irritation is possible if fluocinonide solution contacts the eye.
-If that should occur, immediate flushing of the eye with a large volume of water is recommended.
 If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.

 As with any topical corticosteroid product, prolonged use may produce atrophy of the skin and subcutaneous tissues.
 When using on intertriginous or flexor areas, or on the face, this may occur even with short term use.